abtion/guidelines/employee_manual/vacation_&_time_off.md

 - A single day off should be requested minimum 7 days in advance.
 - Vacation (several days in a row) should be requested minimum 3 weeks in advance, and can be rejected if the timing doesn’t allow it.
 - Vacation of 1-3 weeks should be requested a minimum of 8 weeks in advance, and can be rejected if the timing doesn’t allow it.
-- Please inform our traffic manager about your request by writing her on slack.
-- Change your slack status to 'off - vacation' so we can respect your time off

-To make the traffic smooth please follow this order:
+To make the planning smooth please follow this order:

  1. Check with your PM - they will let you know and book your vacation in forecast.
 If you for some reason have no PM in the given period, check with your manager or Angelle